How Long Do Newspaper Articles Stay Online?

 During the campaign, we generate new, high-quality content on domain names designed just for your keyword (your name or brand).

-Over the course of several months, these articles rise in popularity and begin appearing on Google.
+Over the course of several months, these articles rose in popularity and began appearing on Google.

-When enough of this content exists, there’s no more room for negative items on the first or even the second page of search results.
+When enough of this content exists, there’s no more room for negative items on the first or second-page search results.

 This is a refreshing dose of good news for the victims of negative news items.
 It’s also the first step to achieving a positive online reputation.